 What other concepts have Volkswagen released for couriers?

 Volkswagen also released the concept Cargo e-bike.

 If the I.D.
 Buzz Cargo wasn’t green enough for you, then get on your bike!
 Or maybe the Cargo e-bike.
 Volkswagen also released the concept e-bike as a solution for sustainable courier services in urban areas for what they call the “last mile deliverer”.
 With the driver, the bike can carry a load of up to 210 KG and volumes of half a cubic metre.
 The cargo e-bike is a pedelec bike, which means that it adds assistance to the riders pedalling.
-To do this it is attached with a 250-watt mid motor that can reach speeds of up to 15 miles per hour.
-Volkswagen have also introduced innovative tilt-levelling technology which prevents the load from tilting when turning a corner.
+To do this it is attached with a 250-watt mid-motor that can reach speeds of up to 15 miles per hour.
+Volkswagen has also introduced innovative tilt-leveling technology which prevents the load from tilting when turning a corner.
 Perhaps we’ll see Uber Eats cyclists without the infamous backpacks in the future.

 What the rise in electric courier vehicles means for the environment

 Innovation in electric courier vans could help reduce the huge 28% of UK greenhouse gases that come from transport.